Noah P. Hill

 Noah particularly enjoys advising clients who need assistance with intellectual property, business, employment, and estate planning matters.
 He values fostering strong and trusting relationships with his clients where lines of communication are always open.
 He understands that each situation is unique and prides himself on his commitment to serving each client’s needs with great care and integrity.
 Noah considers himself blessed to work in a field that he loves while utilizing his strengths to serve others.

-In his free time, Noah enjoys spending time with his family hiking, rafting, fly-fishing, and cross country skiing.
+In his free time, Noah enjoys spending time with his wife Maddy and their families.
+They enjoy rafting, fly-fishing, and cross-country skiing.
 Music is also a passion in his life, and he often plays piano and violin at Missoula’s First Presbyterian Church.

 - Alexander Blewett III School of Law, University of Montana